enatsek/Debian-Ubuntu/kvm1.md

         dns-nameservers 8.8.8.8
 ```

-Apply the changes.
-If you connect through ssh, your connection may break.
-In this case, close the terminal and reconnect.
+Apply changes (SSH connection may drop; reconnect if needed):

 ```
 sudo systemctl restart networking.service
 ```

 ### 1.3.
 Add Our Bridge to KVM
-Adding our Bridge to KVM.
-We have to create an XML file for the bridge  definition:
+Create an XML file for the bridge definition:

 ```
 nano host-bridge.xml
 ```

-Fill as below:

 ```
 <network>